 - This medicine may be habit-forming; avoid long-term use.
 Tell your doctor if you have a history of drug or alcohol abuse.

 - Do not take this medicine (phendimetrazine extended-release capsules) for longer than you were told by your doctor.

-- You may have some heart tests before starting this medicine (phendimetrazine extended-release capsules).
-Talk with your doctor.
+- You may need to have some heart tests before starting this medicine (phendimetrazine extended-release capsules).
+If you have questions, talk with your doctor.

 - If you have high blood sugar (diabetes) and take drugs to lower blood sugar, talk with your doctor.
 Weight loss may raise the chance of low blood sugar if you take drugs to lower blood sugar.
 Call your doctor right away if you have signs of low blood sugar like dizziness, headache, feeling sleepy, feeling weak, shaking, a fast heartbeat, confusion, hunger, or sweating.